mvalla/openhab-addons/addons/binding/org.openhab.binding.openwebnet/README.md

 **v2.4.0-b6** - 02/07/2018

-- updated to openHAB 2.4.0 dev branch.
+- updated to openHAB 2.4.0 dev branch
 - [FIX #7] added support for inverted UP/DOWN automation commands for older USB ZigBee dongles
 - [BUG] some switches were wrongly discovered as dimmers (now use only commands for device discovery)
 - [FIX] added support for SCS/ZIGBEE_SHUTTER_SWITCH (515/513) device types